Interview and Story by Jasmina Siderovski

 Marsha Casper Cook is the host and producer for all the podcasts on Michigan Avenue Media Inc. on Blog Talk Radio for over ten years.
 Her shows mostly dedicated to writing and the entertainment field, including books and movies.
 A long list of guests is authors, publishers, directors, screenwriters, actors and marketing consultants.

 With over 20 years of experience in the writing industry and the founder of Michigan Avenue Media Inc, Marsha has written 14 books, five of which are children’s and 11 feature-length screenplays and several of screenplays optioned by Production Companies.
-From romance and inspirational to adventure and fiction, Marsha is a seasoned author with an abundance of experience in the industry.
+From romance and inspiration to adventure and fiction, Marsha is a seasoned author with an abundance of experience in the industry.
 Marsha has signatory status from the Writers Guild of America (WGA) and has represented screenwriters and authors.

 The world needs more of Marsha Casper Cook and her talent in the writing/screenplay industry.